Forecast: Clearing skies, highs near 50 today

 Remember that wintry mess Wednesday?
 It'll be like it never happened.

-Overnight lows of below freezing are making way for a Thursday high of 51 or so, which is about 10 degrees above normal for February, usually the snowiest month of the year, the National Weather Service said.
-Wednesday's snow, wintry mix and rain were expected to dry like they never happened as skies gradually clear on Thursday.
+Clouds and patchy fog are giving way to mostly sunny conditions, said News 12 Long Island meteorologist Rich Hoffman.

-News 12 Long Island meteorologist Rich Hoffman said drivers should watch for slick-wet roads before 9 a.m. and that morning clouds, fog and drizzle will give way to mostly sunny skies.
+The brief visit to the 50s comes in the wake of Wednesday's stretch of freezing or below that allowed for that bit of snowy, wintry mix.

-"It might be enjoyable for a February day," said meteorologist Nelson Vaz at the service's Upton office.
+Regarding Thursday, "it might be enjoyable for a February day," said National Weather Service meteorologist Nelson Vaz at the service's Upton office.

 Comments